websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/hiding-the-configuration-ui.md

 ## Using the Configuration Visibility Interface

-Use the `ConfigurationVisibilityController` interface if you want to selectively hide the configuration UI.
+Use the `ConfigurationVisibilityController` interface if you want to hide the configuration UI selectively.

 ### See an Example Implementation